waffleSheep/heisenberg/docs/theory/hupd.md

 \end{aligned}
 $$

+This result is known as the Canonical Conjugate Relation.
 Finally, we can combine the inequality and what we found

 $$
 \begin{aligned}